Burke, Idaho: Development and further unrest

 Burke continued development with the construction of the Tiger Hotel, a 150-room hotel originally built in 1896 as boarding rooms for miners; the hotel took its namesake from the Tiger Mine.
 A grease fire severely damaged the hotel shortly after its opening in 1896, killing three people.
 Subsequent widening of the railroad in 1906 forced the hotel to accommodate.
 The hotel, which straddled the main street and Canyon Creek, was modified to allow the railroad to run through its lobby.
 An enclosed walkway was constructed above the railroad for hotel guests to move between the two halves of the hotel without worry about the train or the weather.

 Around 1896, Socialist leader Eugene V. Debs had grown prominent in the Pacific Northwest, and addressed miners in Burke in early 1897.
 Two years later, hostilities erupted once again in 1899.
 In response to the Bunker Hill company firing seventeen men for joining the union, the miners dynamited the Bunker Hill & Sullivan mill.
 Lives were lost once again, and the army intervened.
 While the Hecla mine continued to prosper, the city saw further destruction in February 1910 when another avalanche struck the town, killing twenty residents.
 Six months later, the Great Fire of 1910 caused further damage to the Burke Canyon.

 In 1913, significant flooding impacted the town, with sediment and debris building up against the Tiger Hotel as water cascaded down the gulch.
 The town was impacted by further damage on July 23, 1923, when another fire broke out, causing extensive damage to numerous buildings in the town.
 Most notably damaged by the fire was the Tiger Hotel, which became increasingly unprofitable in the 1940s and was torn down in 1954.

 Decline and abandonment

 By the mid-twentieth century, mining operations in Burke had slowed after the closure of several mines.
 The last mine in Burke closed in 1991.
 According to U.S. census data, there were a total of fifteen residents in Burke in 1990.

 As of 2012, the Hecla Mining Company explored the potential of exploiting additional resource deposits in the Star mine.
-As of December 31, 2012, Hecla invested $7 million in rehabilitation and exploration with published estimates suggesting the potential to recover in excess of 25 million ounces of silver from the site with significant zinc and lead deposits also present.
+As of December 31, 2012, Hecla invested $7 million in rehabilitation and exploration with published estimates suggesting the potential to recover in excess of 25 million ounces (11.3 million kg) of silver from the site with significant zinc and lead deposits also present.